kubernetes/community/contributors/design-proposals/api-machinery/api-chunking.md

 The server **must** support `continue` tokens that are valid across multiple API servers.
 The server **must** support a mechanism for rolling restart such that continue tokens are valid after one or all API servers have been restarted.

+The `remainingItemCount` returned by the server is the number of subsequent items in the list which are not included in this list response.
+If the list request contained label or field selectors, then the number of remaining items is unknown and this field will be unset and omitted during serialization.
+If the list is complete (either because the list request is not a chunking one or because this is the last chunk), then there are no more remaining items and this field is unset and is omitted during serialization.
+Servers older than v1.15 omit this field in their response to any list request.

+For example, assuming there are 1450 pods in the cluster when the client sends a chunking list request for pods, with `limit` set to 500.
+The first chunked list response contains 500 pods, a `continue` token, and with `metadata.remainingItemCount` set to 950.
+If the client use the `continue` token to continue listing, the server returns the second chunked list response containing the next 500 pods, another `continue` token, and with `metadata.remainingItemCount` set to 450.
+Note that the `remainingItemCount` is calculated based on the consistent list taken at the first chunking list request, that is, no matter if pods are created or deleted between the first and the second chunking list requests, the `metadata.remainingItemCount` in the second list response is always set to 450.

+The `remainingItemCount` offers a simple and efficient way to get the count of objects of a resource type.
+For example, to get the total count of all pods in the cluster, simply sends `GET /api/v1/pods?limit=1` to the apiserver.
+Similarly, one can get the total count of all pods in a namespace.
+Note that the `remainingItemCount` is set to 0 when the list request contains any label or field selector, so this feature cannot be used to count the number of objects matching specific label or field selectors.
+Without the `remainingItemCount` feature, one needs to list all pods to get a count.

 ### Proposed Implementations